Gleditsia triacanthos var. inermis

 -

 With a short trunk and open, spreading crown, the fine-textured leaves give it a delicate silhouette.
-This flowering tree casts light shade allowing grass to be planted underneath, and when the tiny leaflets turn bright yellow and drop in the fall, it results in an easy clean up.
-Some cultivars are fruitless making for even easier clean up.
+This flowering tree casts light shade allowing grass to be planted underneath, and when the tiny leaflets turn bright yellow and drop in the fall, it results in the easy cleanup.
+Some cultivars are fruitless making for even easier cleanup.
 The wood from this tree is often used for fence posts, railroad ties, furniture, tool handles, and fuel.

-Use as a specimen in a lawn, recreational play area, or as a street tree.
-The fruit is edible, which attracts pollinators and makes it a welcome addition to any wildlife garden.
-Its lack of thorns make it an ideal shade tree for a children's garden.
+The Thornless Honey Locust is a finely textured, urban-tolerant, fast-growing, and filtered shade tree.
+Use it as a specimen in a lawn, recreational play area, or as a street tree.
+The fruit is edible by wildlife, which attracts pollinators and makes it a welcome addition to any wildlife garden.
+Its lack of thorns; therefore, makes it an ideal shade tree for a children's garden.

 Quick ID Hints: